 There is no significant relationship between Social Studies teachers’ level of digital literacy and the adoption of Artificial Intelligence in assessment practices in Upper Basic Schools in Edo State.

-Table 7: Pearson r on use teachers’ level of digital literacy and the adoption of Artificial Intelligence in assessment practices
+Table 7.
+Pearson r on use teachers’ level of digital literacy and the adoption of Artificial Intelligence in assessment practices